fangyq09/YangqinFang/_pages/cv.md

 {% include base_path %}

-I received my Ph.D in mathematics from Université Paris-Sud \RomN{11}, followed by two years of postdoc research in Germany.
+I received my Ph.D in mathematics from Université Paris-Sud XI, followed by two years of postdoc research in Germany.
 Thereafter, I worked as an permanent associate professor at a university in China.
 Due to the terrible environment there, I resigned from my position and relocated to Madrid.

 Education
 ======